SixLabors/docs/articles/imagesharp.web/processingcommands.md

 - If the same command key appears more than once, the last value wins.
 - Unknown commands are stripped before HMAC validation and before the processor pipeline runs.
+- If `autoorient` is absent, the default middleware callback inserts `autoorient=true` before processing continues.
 - Processors run in the order their first recognized command appears in the request, not in a hard-coded global order.
 - Values are parsed with invariant culture by default.
 If you turn that off, parsing follows `CultureInfo.CurrentCulture`.